21 Best Beaches in Northern Oregon

 #2 Delaura Beach

-Sunset colors the sky behind the wreck of the Peter Iredale at Delaura Beach at Fort Stevens State Park.
+Our children and other visitors climbing around the wreck of the Peter Iredale at Fort Stevens State Park.

 Fort Steven’s main beach is no less dramatic than Clatsop Spit.
 What can be said about the wreck of Peter Iredale?
 The bones of this four-masted ship have lain here for over a century, a tangible reminder of the power of the sea.